- I’m a new user. How do I gain access to AggieBudget?

 - Where do I go to get help?

-• Website Help - Go to Learn for navigation help and training information.
-Also see News & Events for information, and be sure to check out User Group Meetings for presentations, handouts and other resources.
-Past Newsletters provide tips and introduce new features.
+Website Help - Go to Learn for navigation help and training information.
+Also see News for information, and be sure to check out User Group Meeting Materials for presentations, handouts and other resources.
+Review the Newsletter Archive for tips and introductions to new features.
 The Budget website contains additional information on the campus budget planning process and planning assumptions.

 Plan Files – General

 - Help!
 I’ve locked myself out of my plan file.
 What do I do now?